 Letters Read is the ongoing series of live events in which local performers interpret historically interesting letters written by culturally vital individuals from various times and Louisiana communities.

 Produced by stationer, Nancy Sharon Collins, in conjunction with fiscal partner Antenna, each reading brings general audiences into intimate moments usually experienced while reading a personal letter from one whom one knows.

-Letters Read provides unique glimpses into thoughts meant only for two people, author, and recipient.
+Letters Read provides unique glimpses into thoughts meant only for two people, the author, and the recipient.
 Letters we read from a close friend or relative can be as mundane as who brings Thanksgiving turkey and as complex as explanations of hardship.
 Personal letters can also explode with emotion, express tenderness and love.
-Three times annually the readings are from institutional archives, special collections, personal and business records.
+Three times annually the readings are from institutional archives, special collections, and personal and business records.

 Once a year this project provides an opportunity to include contemporary material.
 All events, those based on history and those with content which is new, strive to use intimate, written, human interactions as models for how we get along today.

 To further explain the power we perceive in reading letters, offered here is a quote from Donald Windham.
 Williams and Windham were long-time friends and collaborators.
 In this passage, Windham describes reading one of Tennessee’s letters addressed to him.